Key takeaways

 Luckily, three strategies can help.
 These include tapering off your omeprazole dosage, switching to another heartburn medicine, and taking omeprazole on demand.

 If you’re ready to stop omeprazole treatment, talk with a healthcare provider to determine which strategy is best for you.
-Regardless of which method you and your healthcare provider choose, it is important to monitor your health and report any bothersome or severe symptoms to a healthcare provider.
+Regardless of which method you and your healthcare provider choose, monitoring your health and reporting any bothersome or severe symptoms to a healthcare provider is important.